OpenImageDebugger/OpenImageDebugger/README.md

 ## Features for the Future & Known issues

-* Automatically add the buffers that were being visualized in the previous session
 * Update internal variable list everytime the current stack location changes after a breakpoint is hit
 * Buffers are currently exported preserving the auto-contrast settings; they